 Another element that is somewhat tied to flexibility is scalability, or how much your website can grow.
-Since WordPress is self-hosted, you can always upgrade to a dedicated server to support more visitors and content.
+As your website becomes more popular, you’ll get more traffic and will probably want to implement new features to improve your content.

 Pricing for WordPress can get a little complicated, but some costs you’ll need to account for include:

 - WordPress itself.
 The core CMS is always free, so this shouldn’t be a concern.

 - Web hosting.
 Technically there are companies that offer ‘free’ hosting, but we don’t recommend using them.
 Your site will likely be slow and suffer from other complications.
 Instead, budget at least $5 per month for hosting.
 It will be well-worth it in the long run.

 - Domain name registration.
 Your domain name registration will also be an ongoing cost.
 For a ‘.com’ site, you can expect to pay around $10 per year, and there are a lot of other Top-Level Domains that can be registered for even less.